Southeast Texas Native Seed Mix Initiative

 Benefits of Native Grasses

+When used around the region, the 12 Southeast Texas Native Seed Mix species will provide high survivability against the region’s environmental stresses, and provide multiple ecosystem services for this region.
 Invasive turf grasses have shallow roots that do little to help prevent erosion and flooding, in particular because the heavy clay soils in the Houston region prevent water from quickly absorbing into the ground.
 Mature native grasses with deeper root systems increase ecological resilience and benefit communities by:

 decreasing erosion,